lnxchk/chefdk-fundamentals/scene_04.md

 -

-Thinking about what we accomplished so far, that totally seems possible.
+Thinking about what we accomplished so far that totally seems possible.

 We would need to write a recipe that defines the policy for apache.
 Create a cookbook to store that recipe and then add the cookbook to version control.

 So show me it can be done!